dsnoeijer/angular/aio/content/guide/upgrade.md

 In a hybrid application you run both versions of Angular at the same time.
 That means that you need at least one module each from both AngularJS and Angular.
-You will import `UpgradeModule` inside the NgModule, and then use it for bootstrapping the AngularJS module.
+You are going to import `UpgradeModule` inside the `NgModule`, and then use it for bootstrapping the AngularJS module.

 <div class="alert is-helpful">